• Skip to primary navigation

 Recipe Questions

-Can I use a mini cupcake instead of regular-sized ones?
+Can I use raspberry jam instead of homemade filling?

 chocolate cupcakes filled with raspberry filling cut in half